Esteban4769/hover-squares-app/README.md

      npm start
      ```

-5. Open your browser and go to http://localhost:3000 to access the todo list application.
+5. Open your browser and go to http://localhost:3000 to access the application.

 ## Built With